-The film will follow a year in the lives of the officers in Arlington and East Bridgewater as they work to implement this paradigm shift in community policing.
-We will capture and chronicle the personal stories and struggles of the officers as they are charged with not only changing the way they do their jobs, but changing their own belief systems about substance use disorders.
-At the same time, the film will chronicle the journey of the people with the disorder who are trying to regain their lives and put their trust in a system that spent decades incarcerating them.
+As Maryland slips into being one of the opioid overdose capitals in the country with more than 2,000 opioid deaths in 2017, the film will chronicle one of its major police departments as it implements PAARI in their community and tries to duplicate the success of Arlington, Massachusetts.
+The film will capture the personal stories and struggles of the officers as they are charged with changing the way they do their jobs and changing their own belief systems about substance use disorders.
+At the same time, the film will chronicle the journey of the people with substance use disorder who are trying to regain their lives and put their trust back in a system that spent decades incarcerating them.